Ranganathaswamy Temple, Srirangam: Inscriptions and frescoes

 The Ranganathaswamy Temple town has over 800 inscriptions, of which nearly 640 are on temple walls and monuments.
 Many of these relate to gifts and grants by rulers or the elite, while others relate to the temple's management, scholars, dedication and general operation.
 The inscriptions have been a source of information about South Indian history, culture, economy and social role.
 These range from the late 9th century to the rule of Aditya Chola I, to the last historical ones from the 16th century.
 Others are from the times of Cholas, Nayakas, Pandyas, Hoysalas and the Vijayanagara era.

 The historic inscriptions at the Ranganathaswamy Temple are in six major Indian languages: Tamil, Sanskrit, Kannada, Telugu, Marathi and Odia.
 Many of the inscriptions are in Grantha characters.

 The temple has a lot of inscriptions of Kulottunga I. One interesting epigraph is a Kannada record that states that an entourage led by the Kannada-sandhivigrahi (foreign affairs minister) of Chalukya Tribhuvanamalla (Vikramaditya VI) made some donations to the temple.
 The inscription is dated in the 29th year of the reign of Kulottunga I.

 The temple has inscriptions of the Suryavamshi Gajapatis of Odisha as well.
-In one inscription, it is mentioned that Hamvira Deva Mahapatra, son of the legendary Kapilendra Deva Gajapati, made donations to the temple after he aggressively marched upon the Vijayanagara Empire upto Tiruchirapally and then Rameswaram.
+In one inscription, it is mentioned that Hamvira Deva Mahapatra, son of the legendary Kapilendra Deva Gajapati, made donations to the temple after he aggressively marched upon the Vijayanagara Empire up to Tiruchirapally and then Rameswaram.
 This inscription is in Tamil.

 Some of the mandapam and corridors of the Temple complex have frescoes, of which some have faded.
 These narrate Hindu legends and mythologies, or scenes relating to Vaishnava scholars.